MrShoenel/metrics-as-scores/paper/paper.md

 Metrics As Scores is a supplement to existing analyses that enables the exploration of differences among groups in a novel, mostly interactive way.
 Raw features are seldomly useful as, e.g., indicators of quality.
 Only the transformation to scores allows for an apples-to-apples comparison of different quantities (features) across contexts (groups).
-This is particularly true for software metrics, which often cannot be compared directly, because due to their different scales and distributions, there does not exist a mathematical sound way to do so [@ulan2018jointprobs].
+This is particularly true for software metrics, which often cannot be compared directly, because due to their different scales and distributions, there does not exist a mathematically sound way to do so [@ulan2018jointprobs].
 <!-- -->
 While some have attempted to associate blank software metrics with quality [e.g., @basili1996validation], most often applications have to resort to using software metrics as, e.g., fault indicators [@caulo2019metricsfault; @aziz2019metrics], or as indicators of reliability and complexity [@chidamber1994metrics].
 <!-- -->